nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Sorting transactions.

+   1. Prerequisites: At least one client in the list.
-   1. Test case: `sort 1 latest`<br/>Expected: All transactions in index 1 client will be displayed in the transaction list panel, sorted with the latest transactions first.
+   2. Test case: `sort 1 latest`<br/>Expected: All transactions in index 1 client will be displayed in the transaction list panel, sorted with the latest transactions first.
    If there are no transactions, the transaction list panel will be empty.
-   2. Test case: `sort 2 newest`<br/>Expected: No transactions for index 2 client is sorted.
+   3. Test case: `sort 2 newest`<br/>Expected: No transactions for index 2 client is sorted.
 Error details shown in the `Application's Reply` panel.
-   3. Other incorrect sort commands to try: `sort all latest`, `sort oldest`, `sort newest`<br/>Expected: Similar to previous.
+   4. Other incorrect sort commands to try: `sort all latest`, `sort oldest`, `sort newest`<br/>Expected: Similar to previous.

 ### Saving data